-Financial Aid Suspension (You are not eligible for federal financial aid unless you complete the academic plan appeal.)
+• Financial Aid Suspension (You are not eligible for federal financial aid unless you complete the academic plan appeal.)

 Financial Aid Suspension is a status assigned to a student who fails to achieve Satisfactory Academic Progress (SAP) while on the "Financial Aid Warning" status.
 Since after your warning period you are not meeting the minimum (2.0 QPA and 67% cumulative attempted credits) Satisfactory Academic Progress (SAP) requirements, you are not eligible for federal financial aid.
 In order to gain federal financial aid eligibility, you must complete the SAP Financial Aid Academic Plan Appeal Form.
-This form can be found on the Forms section on the Financial Aid website at www.ptcollege.edu under Financial Aid.
+This form can be found on a student's PTC Dashboard account at www.myptcapp.com.